Articles Posted in Fraud

 Med-Care Diabetic and Medical Supplies Inc., based in Boca Raton, FL has fallen under intense scrutiny after a recent investigation into medical equipment suppliers has indicated signs of Medicare fraud.

-The federal government is concerned that loopholes in the law and a lapse in management has allowed the Boca Raton company, and others like it, to exploit Medicare, resulting in tax payers footing the bill.
+The federal government is concerned that loopholes in the law and a lapse in management have allowed the Boca Raton company, and others like it, to exploit Medicare, resulting in taxpayers footing the bill.

-Democratic Missouri U.S. Sen. Claire McCaskill, who has opened a congressional investigation into the company, claims that these medical supply companies are harassing the elderly and their doctors through phone calls and unsolicited faxes for everything from diabetic testing materials to power scooters, even though the patients do not need these items.
-This is apparently a problem that has cost Medicare – and taxpayers – $27 billion over the past four years.
+Democratic Missouri U.S. Sen. Claire McCaskill, who has opened a congressional investigation into the company, claims that these medical supply companies are harassing older adults and their doctors through phone calls and unsolicited faxes for everything from diabetic testing materials to power scooters, even though the patients do not need these items.
+This problem has cost Medicare – and taxpayers – $27 billion over the past four years.

-735910_old_people.jpgFrom 2009 to 2012, Medicare apparently paid $43 billion for medical equipment supplies such as back braces, sleep apnea monitors and power scooters.
-However, according to research by staffers of a Senate subcommittee on financial oversight lead by McCaskill, more than 60 percent of those payments – $27 billion to be exact – may have been improper.
+735910_old_people.jpgFrom 2009 to 2012, Medicare paid $43 billion for medical equipment supplies such as back braces, sleep apnea monitors, and power scooters.
+However, according to research by staffers of a Senate subcommittee on financial oversight led by McCaskill, more than 60 percent of those payments – $27 billion to be exact – may have been improper.
 According to reports, the federal government has only been able to recover around 3 percent of overpayments.

-The Boca Raton company was asked by McCaskill to testify before her subcommittee on April 24, but reports indicate that no one showed up.
-At this time, the senator is considering compelling testimony by subpoena on the grounds that because the company makes a profit on taxpayer money they are obligated to provide that information to the government.
+McCaskill asked the Boca Raton company to testify before her subcommittee on April 24, but reports indicate no one showed up.
+At this time, the senator is considering compelling testimony by subpoena because because the company makes a profit from taxpayer money, it must provide that information to the government.

 Continue reading